dotnet/docs/docs/core/extensions/http-client.md

 # HTTP with .NET

-In this article you'll how to use the `IHttpClientFactory` and the `HttpClient` types with various .NET fundamentals, such as dependency injection (DI), logging, and configuration.
+In this article, you'll learn how to use the `IHttpClientFactory` and the `HttpClient` types with various .NET fundamentals, such as dependency injection (DI), logging, and configuration.
 The <xref:System.Net.Http.HttpClient> type was introduced in .NET Framework 4.5, which was released in 2012.
 In other words, it's been around for while. `HttpClient` is used for making HTTP requests and handling HTTP responses from web resources identified by a <xref:System.Uri>.
 The HTTP protocol makes up the vast majority of all internet traffic.

 With modern application development principles driving best practices, the <xref:System.Net.Http.IHttpClientFactory> serves as a factory abstraction that can create `HttpClient` instances with custom configurations. <xref:System.Net.Http.IHttpClientFactory> was introduced in .NET Core 2.1.
 Common HTTP-based .NET workloads can take advantage of resilient and transient-fault-handling third-party middleware with ease.

-## Explore the `IHttpClientFactory`
+## Explore the `IHttpClientFactory` type

-All of the sample source code relies on the [`Microsoft.Extensions.Http`](https://www.nuget.org/packages/microsoft.extensions.http) NuGet package.
-Additionally, ["The Internet Chuck Norris Database"](https://www.icndb.com) free API is used to make HTTP GET requests for "nerdy" jokes.
+All of the sample source code in this article relies on the [`Microsoft.Extensions.Http`](https://www.nuget.org/packages/microsoft.extensions.http) NuGet package.
+Additionally, [The Internet Chuck Norris Database](https://www.icndb.com) free API is used to make HTTP GET requests for "nerdy" jokes.

 When you call any of the <xref:Microsoft.Extensions.DependencyInjection.HttpClientFactoryServiceCollectionExtensions.AddHttpClient%2A> extension methods, you're adding the `IHttpClientFactory` and related services to the <xref:Microsoft.Extensions.DependencyInjection.IServiceCollection>.
-The `IHttpClientFactory` offers the following benefits:
+The `IHttpClientFactory` type offers the following benefits:

 - Exposes the `HttpClient` class as a DI-ready type.
 - Provides a central location for naming and configuring logical `HttpClient` instances.